burninrubber0/burninrubber0.github.io/_posts/2025-02-18-blur-ps3-recovery.md

 Thanks to the earlier mapping of executable starts, where the start of the 3/19 `amax_master.self` limited the fragment size, I realized the fragment was either mostly or entirely complete and at first appeared to be one block with a size of 0x200C000.
 This includes the build date and configuration from earlier, further confirming it.
 Only problem is, adding the two fragments results in a size of 0x2028000.
 This on its own isn't suspect, but from prior experience I knew PS3 files like to be in blocks of length 0x2030000; in other words, this block's missing 0x8000.
 It'd be highly unusual for this to occur on its own, so I figured it probably went along with a missing 0x20000 fragment somewhere.

-Just to confirm my suspicions, I checked the segment extended headers and compared size of the first segment with the actual size of the recovered segment.
+Just to confirm my suspicions, I checked the segment extended headers and compared the size of the first segment with the actual size of the recovered segment.
 Sure enough, it was supposed to be 0xFD5978 long but was 0xFCD978 instead, a difference of 0x8000.

 In the end, I had to figure out a way to know the function locations in 3/17 without having an intact executable so I could compare those locations with what was actually in the file.
 And luckily, there was a way.